eugeniogarcia/kubernetes/MiniKube/Knative/2 Knative/Introduccion.md

 These properties are configurable in a ConfigMap attached to the Autoscaler

 # KNative Build
+The example used in this section can be found in the folder `knative-build-demo`.

 ## Service Accounts
 How do we reach out to services that require authentication at build-time?
 How do we pull code from a private Git repository or push container images to Docker Hub?.
 For this, we can leverage a combination of two Kubernetes-native components:
 Secrets and Service Accounts.